nitrogen-lang/nitrogen/docs/language.md

 Nitrogen supports a version of the traditional C for loop:

 ```
+// Limited loop
 for (i = 0; i < 10; i + 1) {
     println(i)
 }

+// Parentheses are optional
+for i = 0; i < 10; i + 1 {
+    println(i)
+}

+// Infinite loop
+for {
+    println("Infinity")
+}
 ```

+The initlizer, condition, and incrementor may be enclosed in parentheses, but they are completely optional.

 A for loop has three parts in the header.
 An initializer which is ran before the loop starts, a condition which is evaluated before each iteration, and an iterator which is ran after the body but before the next condition check.